domapic/relays-switch-domapic-module/README.md

 It can be integred into a traditional analogic switches circuit, and will act as another analogic switch in the system.
 In that way, standard switches will continue working, and, as an extra, you'll can control the lights through Domapic Controller, Siri, etc.

-![Relays switch connection schema][relays-switch-schema-image]

-> Above, example of connections for the module acting as a 4 way switch.

 It can be used alone, but also can be connected to a [Domapic Controller][domapic-controller-url] to get the most out of it.

 ## Installation